Ninazu

 His original cult centers were Enegi and Eshnunna, though in the later city he was gradually replaced by a similar god, Tishpak.
-His cult declined after the Old Babylonian period, though in the city of Ur, where it was introduced from Enegi, he retained a number of worshipers even after the fall of the last Mesopotamian empires.
+His cult declined after the Old Babylonian period, though in the city of Ur, where it was introduced from Enegi, he retained a number of worshipers even after the fall of the last Mesopotamian empires, in the Achaemenid period.

 Character and iconography

-According to Julia M. Asher-Greve, Ninazu was initially considered a "high-ranking local god," similar in rank to Ningirsu.
-His name has Sumerian origin and can be translated as "lord healer," though he was rarely associated with medicine.
+According to Julia M. Asher-Greve, Ninazu was initially considered a "high-ranking local god", similar in rank to Ningirsu.
+His name has Sumerian origin and can be translated as "lord healer", though he was rarely associated with medicine.
 It is nonetheless agreed that he could be considered a healing deity.
 He was regarded as the "king of the snakes" and as such was invoked in incantations against snakebite.
 Many of such texts were written in Elamite and Hurrian, rather than in Sumerian or Akkadian, even though they originated in Enegi.
 He was also associated with vegetation and agriculture.